01signal.com

 This is the third step in getting started with Xillybus: The bitstream that contains Xillybus has already been loaded into the FPGA, and the driver is installed on the host.
 Now it's time to make a simple test.
 The purpose of this test is to verify that the device files have been created and that they work.

 This page talks about Xillybus on a Linux host.
-There's a similar page for Windows.
+There's a similar page for Microsoft Windows.

 I shall focus on Xillybus with PCIe here, but everything is almost the same with XillyUSB.
 The differences are listed at the bottom of this page.
 As for Xillinux, everything works in the same way, except for topics that are related directly to PCIe.

-For more information about this topic, refer to Getting started with Xillybus on a Linux.
+For more information about this topic, refer to Getting started with Xillybus on Linux.

 Is the PCIe device detected?